kmissoumi/photon-images/webdriverio/webdriver/best-practices/README.md

 </details>

 ## Run tests on Sauce Labs
-You can run your tests on Sauce Labs US DC with this command

-    npm run test.saucelabs.us

-You can run your tests on Sauce Labs EU DC with this command
+You can run your tests on Sauce Labs

-    npm run test.saucelabs.eu
+    npm run test.saucelabs

 It will spin up multiple browsers which you can find [here](test/configs/wdio.saucelabs.conf.ts).